 “Not every business needs to create a habit, but every business that needs a habit needs a hook.”

 Behavioral economics in application offers the potential to help patients build the essential habits to persist with a medication.
 And when patients take their medications as prescribed, two things happen: their outcomes improve, and their cost of care reduces.

 Let’s frame behavioral economics in action, in a digital patient support program for patients with chronic conditions.
 At the core of the program should be these three partnered components:

 Trigger: a prompt that captures a person’s interest and inspires him or her to take an action, such as: a pitch for an online support program, flagging an open task for completion, or a text message prompting a person to refill his or her medication.
 While triggers begin as external prompts, they can become internally generated.

 Action: an act that directly or indirectly supports improved health, such as: signing up for a patient support program, watching an educational video, filling a script, or completing a survey.

-Reward: something of value provided to the person as a result of their action, such as: gift cards, small prizes, or earning points toward greater rewards.
+Reward: something of value provided to the person as a result of their action, such as: health-related items or small prizes.

 Supporting Long-term Habit Formation

 External, extrinsic rewards can be highly effective in the short-term development of healthy habits, but according to behavioral economist Richard Thaler, the rewards themselves do not drive habit-forming action in the long term.
 Long-term habit formation is formed through doing what Thaler calls “small stuff” often enough to learn to get it right.
 Learning takes practice.